Immigrating to Singapore, Know more about Singapore Work Visas

 - Personalized Employment Pass (PEP): PEP is granted to a few exceptionally talented foreign professionals, managers, and executives.
 These professionals must earn at least SGD12,000 in fixed salary to qualify for the pass.

-- Entrepreneur Pass (EntrePass): EntrePass is granted to the foreign entrepreneurs who wish to start up their company in Singapore.
+- Entrepreneur Pass (EntrePass): EntrePass is granted to the foreign entrepreneurs who wish to start a company in Singapore.
 These individuals may not have the educational qualifications but must have considerable experience in their field.
 They need to supply Business Plan, at least SGD50,000 in paid-up capital, etc., to the authorities before they get the pass.

 - S Pass: S Pass is granted to the employees having mid-level skills e.g. technicians.
 The job must earn them at least SGD2,200.
 The S Pass is not freely granted.
 The quota system applies to it to restrict the number of immigrant employees.
 A Singapore company can hire only a limited number of foreign employees.
 In all, the total number of foreign workers cannot exceed 20% of total number of workers in Singapore.